jemmy512/book-notes/linux/linux-net.md

  * 3. slide window
  *
  * TSO: TCP Segmentation Offload */

+ /* In order to avoid the overhead associated
+  * with a large number of packets on the transmit path,
+  * the Linux kernel implements several optimizations:
+  * 1. TCP segmentation offload (TSO),
+  * 2. UDP fragmentation offload (UFO) and
+  * 3. generic segmentation offload (GSO).
+  *
+  * All of these optimizations allow the IP stack to create packets
+  * which are larger than the MTU of the outgoing NIC.
+  * For IPv4, packets as large as the IPv4 maximum of 65,536 bytes
+  * can be created and queued to the driver queue.
+  * In the case of TSO and UFO, the NIC hardware takes responsibility
+  * for breaking the single large packet into packets small enough
+  * to be transmitted on the physical interface.
+  * For NICs without hardware support, GSO performs the same operation
-bool tcp_write_xmit(struct sock *sk, unsigned int mss_now, int nonagle,
-         int push_one, gfp_t gfp)
+  * in software immediately before queueing to the driver queue. */ bool tcp_write_xmit(struct sock *sk, unsigned int mss_now, int nonagle, int push_one, gfp_t gfp)
 {